 The federal banking agencies have substantially amended the regulatory risk-based capital rules applicable to the Bank.
 The amendments implemented the "Basel III" regulatory capital reforms and changes required by the Dodd-Frank Act.
-The new rules apply regulatory capital requirements to the Bank.
-The amended rules included new minimum risk-based capital and leverage ratios, which became effective in January 2015, with certain requirements to be phased in beginning in 2016, and refined the definition of what constitutes "capital" for purposes of calculating those ratios.
+The amended rules included new minimum risk-based capital and leverage ratios, which became effective in January 2015, with certain requirements phased in during 2016, and refined the definition of what constitutes "capital" for purposes of calculating those ratios.

-The new minimum capital level requirements applicable to the Bank include: (i) a new common equity Tier 1 risk-based capital ratio of 4.5%; (ii) a Tier 1 risk-based capital ratio of 6% (increased from 4%); (iii) a total risk-based capital ratio of 8% (unchanged from current rules); and (iv) a Tier 1 leverage ratio of 4% for all institutions.
+The new minimum capital level requirements applicable to the Bank include: (i) a new common equity Tier 1 risk-based capital ratio of 4.5%; (ii) a Tier 1 risk-based capital ratio of 6% (increased from 4%); (iii) a total risk-based capital ratio of 8% (unchanged from prior rules); and (iv) a Tier 1 leverage ratio of 4% for all institutions.
 The amended rules also establish a "capital conservation buffer" of 2.5% above the new regulatory minimum capital ratios, and would result in the following minimum ratios: (i) a common equity Tier 1 risk-based capital ratio of 7.0%; (ii) a Tier 1 risk-based capital ratio of 8.5%; and (iii) a total risk-based capital ratio of 10.5%.
-The new capital conservation buffer requirement will be phased in beginning in January 2016 at 0.625% of risk-weighted assets and will increase each year until fully implemented in January 2019.
+The capital conservation buffer requirement for 2016 was 0.625% of risk-weighted assets and will increase each year until fully implemented in January 2019.
 An institution will be subject to limitations on paying dividends, engaging in share repurchases, and paying discretionary bonuses if its capital level falls below the buffer amount.
 These limitations will establish a maximum percentage of eligible retained income that could be utilized for such actions.

-As of December 31, 2015, the Bank continues to be categorized as "well-capitalized" under the prompt corrective action regulations and continues to exceed all regulatory capital requirements.
+As of December 31, 2016, the Bank continues to be categorized as "well-capitalized" under the prompt corrective action regulations and continues to exceed all regulatory capital requirements.
+The Bank had a capital conservation buffer of 6.64% at December 31, 2016.